MicrosoftContentModerator/PhotoDNA-QuickStarts/README.md

 **3)**	On Options page, click **Next**
  ![](https://s3-us-west-2.amazonaws.com/allyislambdafunctionsbucket/AWSSecondPageCapture.PNG)
-The options page contains a number of parameters that can change how the stack is deployed to your AWS account.
-It allows you to add tags to the different architecture created in the stack, change what permissions the stack is given during creation or limit who can access the stacks elements.
-Do not edit this page unless you know how it will effect the deployment of the stack
+The options page contains a number of parameters that can change how the stack is deployed to your AWS account, **Don't worry about these** unless you are sure you'll know how they will effect the Stacks creation and just click **Next**.

+These options allows you to add **Tags** to the different architecture created in the stack, change how the stack creation is logged or monitored, and change what **permissions** the stack is given during creation or limit who can access the stacks elements: **IAM** roles are used to determine what the Stack is allowed to do within your Amazon account, however the stack itself already has basic roles built in.
+Do not edit this page unless you know how it will effect the deployment of the stack.
+In the **Advanced** options expandable panel, notifications options will subscribe the stack to Notification topics that will send notifications whenever the Stack completes a step of its process or run into an error.
+This isn't a particularly large stack so notifications shouldn't be necessary.
+Termination **Protection**, **Timeout**, and **Rollback** are options for stack creation and won't effect the stack after its completed. the **Policy** option is one more way of limiting what actions the stack can execute during its construction.
+Don't worry about these options unless you are well versed with Amazons Web Services.

 **4)**	On Review, double-check the parameters and other options selected during the process above.
 Then acknowledge the terms and click **‘Create,’** your stack will then be created.